top of page

 Remedies are typically employed with the goal of rectifying or improving a specific issue, whether it's a medical condition, a legal dispute, a social problem, or any other type of challenge.
 Remedies can take various forms, including medications, therapies, legal actions, policy changes, or practical steps to resolve a particular issue.
 They are intended to provide relief, resolution, or improvement, and they play a crucial role in addressing problems, ensuring fairness, and promoting well-being in various aspects of life.
 Overall, "remedy" underscores the idea of finding a solution or treatment to rectify a problem or alleviate a difficult situation.

-Example sentences of remedy
+Example sentences using remedy

 1. Ginger tea is a natural remedy for an upset stomach.